Open /ir workspace

 Select.
 Dictate.
 Done.

-The ask is simple: auto-select the right template before walking in — GAE, back pain, kypho, ESI, ablation, UFE, varicose veins — dictate your findings, and get a structured note out without fighting your EHR.
+The ask is simple: pick the right template before walking in — GAE, back pain, kypho, ESI, ablation, UFE, varicose veins — dictate your findings, and get a structured note out without fighting your EHR.
+Then have the prior auth letter waiting before the patient leaves the room.

-The voice-to-structure engine is built and tested.
+Voice-to-structure is built and tested.
 101 tests passing.
-Medical-grade speech recognition with your IR vocabulary as keyterms — it knows kyphoplasty, basivertebral nerve, genicular artery, CEAP, Kellgren-Lawrence.
+Medical-grade speech recognition with your IR vocabulary loaded as keyterms — it knows kyphoplasty, basivertebral nerve, genicular artery, CEAP, Kellgren-Lawrence.
 Works on Android, Windows, and iPhone — no app install, runs in your browser.

 Medical-grade speech recognition